Informed Hybrid Zonotope-based Motion Planning Algorithm: Introduction

 Another class of motion planners relies on random sampling to explore the state space.
 Early algorithms such as the probabilistic roadmap (PRM) and rapidly-exploring random tree (RRT) families are \emph{probabilistically complete} but not optimal by design~\cite{Kavraki1996,Karaman2011}.
-The \emph{informed} variants bias samples toward cost-bounded ellipsoidal subsets to accelerate convergence; e.g.\ Informed~RRT* already improves on uniform RRT*~\cite{gammell_informed_2014}.
-Notably, adaptively informed trees and effort informed trees employ an asymmetric bidirectional search where two growing trees continuously guide each other using updated cost-to-go estimates \cite{strub_ijrr22}.
-However, their stochastic exploration can stall in narrow-gap or double-enclosure scenarios where most samples fall in unreachable regions, slowing convergence to the global optimum.\cite{strub_ijrr22}
+The \emph{informed} variants bias samples toward cost-bounded ellipsoidal subsets to accelerate convergence; e.g., Informed RRT* improves substantially over uniform RRT*~\cite{gammell_informed_2014}.
+Notably, adaptively informed trees and effort informed trees employ an asymmetric bidirectional search in which two growing trees continuously guide each other using updated cost-to-go estimates~\cite{strub_ijrr22}.
+However, stochastic exploration can stall in narrow-passage or double-enclosure scenarios, where a large proportion of samples falls outside reachable regions~\cite{orthey2021section,szkandera2020narrow}, significantly slowing convergence toward an optimal solution~\cite{strub_ijrr22}.